Quantum Healing Pathways

 Meridian System and Acupoints

-The meridian system is crucial to Korean healing.
+The meridian system is notable to Korean healing.
 The body is believed to have channels or meridians where Qi flows.
 Along these meridians lie acupoints, each catering to specific organs or conditions.
 Methods like acupuncture strive to maintain free flow of Qi, ensuring health.

 Importance of Qi or Life Energy